 Gift of Silence

-Due to Covid-19, the world community has paused.
-Humanity has been forced to stop, allowing for a type of collective vulnerability that rarely, if not ever, has happened before.
-Through this joined experience, we have been forced to look at ourselves both individually and culturally in ways we might never have been able to do so during our times of “normalcy”.
+Due to COVID-19, the world community has paused.
+Humanity has been forced to stop, allowing for a type of collective vulnerability that has rarely, if ever, happened before.
+This shared experience has forced us to examine ourselves individually and culturally in ways we might never have been able to do during our times of “normalcy.”

-All of the sadness is overwhelming.
+The sadness is overwhelming.
 No one has been immune to it.
-It has been placed on all of us, some more than others, yet we all have felt it in some way.
+It has been placed on all of us, some more than others, yet we all have felt it somehow.

-Another observation is the felt physical absence of people which has ignited in all of us the most basic of human desires.
-A simple hug from friends and loved ones.
-A coffee and real conversation with others.
-Praying and worshiping in community.
-Technology has been a great gift to allow many of us to stay connected, that said, for as much as we all are glued to our gadgets, nothing compares to the physical presence of others.
+Another observation is the physical absence of people, which has ignited in all of us the most basic human desires: a simple hug from friends and loved ones, a coffee and authentic conversation with others, and praying and worshiping in community.
+Technology has been a great gift, allowing us to stay connected.
+That said, as much as we are all glued to our gadgets, nothing compares to the physical presence of others.
 We know this now more than ever.

-Finally, maybe more than anything, we are experiencing the gift of silence.
-A collective recovery of the fruits of being still.
-We are coming to see our idleness as an invitation to something deeper, more fulfilling.
-A renewed hope, if we listen and pay attention long enough.
+Finally, we are experiencing the gift of silence and a collective recovery of the fruits of being still.
+We see our idleness as an invitation to something more profound and fulfilling—a renewed hope if we listen and pay attention long enough.

 “All of humanity’s problems stem from man’s inability to sit quietly in a room alone.”